I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_vp_device_description.md

 ## Members

 `Dma32BitAddresses`

 If <b>TRUE</b>, specifies that 32-bit addresses are being used for DMA operations.

 `Dma64BitAddresses`

 If <b>TRUE</b>, specifies that 64-bit addresses are being used for DMA operations.

 `MaximumLength`

 Specifies the maximum number of bytes the device can handle in each DMA operation.

 `ScatterGather`

 If <b>TRUE</b>, indicates that the device supports scatter/gather DMA.
 If <b>FALSE</b>, the device does not support scatter/gather DMA.

 ## Remarks
-        This structure is available in Windows XP and later.</p>
+This structure is available in Windows XP and later.

 ## Requirements
 | &nbsp; | &nbsp; |